200sc/selfPromotion/quickstart/content/posts/oak-jan-2021.md

 #### Windows ARM Support

 By [incrementing a library](https://github.com/oakmound/oak/pull/184) we added ARM support for Windows!
-Compared to how hard it would have been to do it if we needed to compile C and figure out cross compilers / get a GCC targetting ARM on a windows ARM machine, I think that this demonstrates some value in avoiding C dependencies.
+Compared to how hard it would have been to do it if we needed to compile C and figure out cross compilers / get a GCC targeting ARM on a windows ARM machine, I think that this demonstrates some value in avoiding C dependencies.

 #### Linux ARM Support